Canada's Arctic Partners

 Through the Canadian International Arctic Fund (CIAF), support is provided annually to the three Canadian-based Permanent Participant Organizations, to allow them to participate in Arctic Council activities.

-In addition to the support provided to the Permanent Participants by Foreign Affairs and International Trade Canada, other federal government departments also provide funding support to assist the Permanent Participants in engaging in circumpolar policy dialogue and programming activities.
+In addition to the support provided to the Permanent Participants by Global Affairs Canada, other federal government departments also provide funding support to assist the Permanent Participants in engaging in circumpolar policy dialogue and programming activities.

 - Date Modified: